edeyneka/edeyneka.github.io/_posts/2022-04-01-tips_towards_an_offer.md

 ### Keywords

 Keywords are highly important for the preliminary check of your CV either by a software tool or by real people.
 Scan the job posting for the keywords and try to include them as much as possible in the CV.
-Pay attention not only to the technical requirements but also to the description of a company their values and priorities.
+Pay attention not only to the technical requirements but also to the description of a company, their values and priorities.
 For example, there is [a job posting from Apple:](https://jobs.apple.com/en-us/details/200272282/ai-ml-ml-applied-scientist-ml-platform-technology?team=MLAI)

 ![CV_job_1.png](/images/CV_job_1.png)